Sycamore Partners mulls offer for apparel retailer Express

 Before Sycamore’s stake, Invesco Advisers Inc was the largest shareholder in Express with a stake of about 6 percent stake as of March 31, according to Thomson Reuters data.

-The Vanguard Group, Wellington Management Co LLP and BlackRock Institutional Trust Co are among Express’s other top shareholders.
+The Vangaurd Group, Wellington Management Co LLP and BlackRock Institutional Trust Co are among Express’s other top shareholders.

 Express shares have fallen 36.5 percent in the last 12 months.